vishaltak/gitlab-development-kit/doc/runit.md

 ## Modifying environment configuration for services

-If you want to set environment variables for services, either edit the `Procfile` and restart the service, or create a file `env.runit` in the root directory with contents such as `export myvar=myvalue`.
+If you want to set environment variables for services, either:

+- Edit the `Procfile` and restart the service.
+- Create a file `env.runit` in the root directory with contents such as `export myvar=myvalue`.

 Example: